Watch Djokovic vs Paul live stream

 Djokovic vs Paul semi-final preview

 Novak Djokovic hasn't lost an Australian Open match since 2018.
 What's more, the Serb has gone on to lift the Norman Brookes Challenge Cup every single time he's reached this stage of the tournament, and first-time grand slam semi-finalist Tommy Paul has the unenviable task of trying to snap that streak.
 Read on to find out how to watch a Djokovic vs Paul live stream from anywhere now – and ways to watch Australian Open tennis absolutely FREE.
+But this is the 2023 semi-final!
+Take a look at how to watch Australian Open 2024 over here.

 The match is now underway on the Rod Laver Arena.
 The winner will play Stefanos Tsitsipas in the final on Sunday.
 You can watch a Djokovic vs Paul live stream free on 9Now.
 Full details just below.